GeyserMC/Geyser/README.md

 - Download: http://ci.geysermc.org
 - Discord: http://discord.geysermc.org/
 - ~~Donate: https://patreon.com/GeyserMC~~ Currently disabled.
-- Test Server: test.geysermc.org port 25565 for Java and 19132 for Bedrock
+- Test Server: test.geysermc.org port 25565 for Java and port 19132 for Bedrock

 ## What's Left to be Added/Fixed
+**Note that using Geyser on servers with an anticheat may cause you to be banned.**
 - The Following Inventories
   - [ ] Enchantment Table (as a proper GUI)
   - [ ] Beacon